How PK-12 schools are getting back-to-school ready amid mental health crisis

 Nearly 30% of schools said they made changes to their daily or yearly academic calendars last year.
 Canceling classes and designating “mental health days” for teachers and students was controversial, because it caused stress on families needing to scramble to find care.

 To mitigate this issue, some schools will give students mental health days off that they can use as needed.
 For example, the state of Illinois unanimously passed legislation in 2022 that allows K-12 public school students to have five excused mental health-related absences per year.
+In 2019, Hailey Hardcastle, recent college graduate and mental health advocate, and a group of her high school peers helped to pass House Bill 2191, which allows K–12 students to take mental health days in the same way they would take an excused physical sick day.
+This is now a law in 11 states and 9 other states have proposed it at this time.

 Classrooms are creating safe spaces — places where children can go to calm down, regulate their emotions, and recharge so they are ready to learn.

 Some schools are taking this concept a step further.
-The Post Fall School District in Idaho is creating an entire therapeutic support classroom and the Beaufort County School District in South Carolina created a virtual calming room — complete with links to yoga, live animal videos, puzzles, and crisis hotline resources.
+The Post Fall School District in Idaho created an entire therapeutic support classroom and the Beaufort County School District in South Carolina created a virtual calming room — complete with links to yoga, live animal videos, puzzles, and crisis hotline resources.

-Educating parents and caregivers
+Educating Parents and Caregivers

 As the adage says, “it takes a village.”
 We know the importance of alignment between parents/caregivers and teachers.
 That’s why many schools are not only promoting or requiring mental health education for their teachers and staff, but also for parents.